Disadvantages of Psychometric Testing: What are the Limitations?

 Even if a candidate is doing their best to answer authentically, the typical question/answer format can induce levels of anxiety that prevent them from giving a true account of themselves.
 This is because each question sprouts a whole network of associated thoughts.
 Which qualities is the question probing for?
 How does each answer reflect on me as a candidate?
 How will my answer contribute to my chances of getting this role?
 Anybody who’s completed this type of test will probably remember them as generally quite intense, or, at worst, stressful.

 That’s because all of this mental chatter prevents what is called cognitive flow – the ability to immerse oneself in a task and respond intuitively and authentically.
-The effectiveness of self-report formats can suffer in a high-stakes environment precisely because there’s so much riding on each question for candidates.
+This in turn results in a huge disadvantage of psychometric tests, in that the effectiveness of self-report formats suffer in a high-stakes environment precisely because there’s so much riding on each question for candidates.
 In this context, the concept of flow really doesn’t exist.

 This can also have a knock-on effect when it comes to your employer brand.
 Anybody in talent acquisition knows how important this is, but, if processes are unduly stressful, this is unlikely to recommend you to the candidate.
 IBM has found that 60% of applicants talk to friends and family about their experience, meaning the impact of a stressful psychometrics can be wide-reaching.
 This is likely to be amplified if you incorporate psychometric tests into a wider assessment day, which are intense enough as it is!